MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 ---
-title: "Export Customer Insights data to Campaign Monitor"
+title: "Export Customer Insights data to LinkedIn Ads"
-description: "Learn how to configure the connection and export to Campaign Monitor." ms.date: 03/03/2021 ms.reviewer: mhart ms.service: customer-insights
+description: "Learn how to configure the connection and export to LinkedIn Ads." ms.date: 03/03/2021 ms.reviewer: mhart ms.service: customer-insights